xenten9/HQM-redux/README.md

-# HQM
+# HQM - Rexdux
-Hardcore Questing Mode
+Hardcore Questing Mode with just a little bit more or less jank depending on how you look at it.

 <This is not the readme.md you are looking for>